 It is important to prepare yourself mentally for the experiences you will have during your study abroad program.
 UA-Little Rock Counseling Services is available to help any study abroad student develop a workable plan for managing mental health while abroad.
 The availability and quality of mental health services abroad varies among countries.
 If you have a medical or psychological condition that may require treatment while abroad, be sure to discuss this with your doctor prior to departure.
 Study Abroad is also available to help you determine what mental health services are available in your program location.

-Upon acceptance into a Study Abroad program, all study abroad students are required to carry international medical insurance that is valid outside of the U.S. Appropriate coverage is provided though UA-Little Rock Study Abroad’s partnerships with iNext Insurance and affiliated partners.
+Upon acceptance into a Study Abroad program, all study abroad students are required to carry international medical insurance that is valid outside of the U.S. Appropriate coverage is provided though the UA-Little Rock Study Abroad Office, or by your chosen study abroad program.
 It is important that you understand your insurance coverage before you travel so that you can fully benefit from the policy.

 US Department of State Travel Warning